 You may contact the insurance company before you hire a lawyer.
 However, if the company pushes back on your claim, or requires a plethora of legal hoops for you to jump through, it may be time to retain an attorney.

 Before you contact a lawyer, you should have a general understanding of your injuries and who was at-fault in your accident.
 If it’s obvious that you hold over 50% of comparative fault or you haven’t suffered any injuries, you may decide not to contact a lawyer.
+For instance, if you were involved in a pedestrian accident in Fort Wayne and believe the driver was at fault, gathering evidence from the scene, such as photos and witness statements, can be helpful.
+In such a scenario, pedestrian accidents lawyers in Fort Wayne can offer invaluable assistance.
+They can help determine fault, navigate Indiana’s comparative fault rules, and work to ensure that you receive fair compensation for your injuries.

 Indiana statute of limitations on personal injury claims